-With regard to local roads, the relevant Local Highway Authority guidelines should be checked to see whether audits need to be undertaken in accordance with Highways England standards in GG119 (formerly HD19/15) of the Design Manual for Roads and Bridges Volume 5 Section 2 or if the Local Highway Authority have specific local standards that should be applied.
+With regard to local roads, the relevant Local Highway Authority guidelines should be checked to see whether audits need to be undertaken in accordance with National Highways standards in GG119 (formerly HD19/15) of the Design Manual for Roads and Bridges or if the Local Highway Authority have specific local standards that should be applied.
 The standards to be applied should be clearly set out within the Road Safety Audit Brief.

 Require Assistance with a Road Safety Audit?